How Much WILL A Clients Pay for Each $1 of Long- Term Care When Care is Needed?

 The form to the right (which can be customized with your firm logo) will make the process quick and easy.
 Then, after being signed, this can become part of your permanent client file to provide maximum clarity for spouses wondering why their retirement income is insufficient or for children/heirs inquiring about an expected inheritance.

-The critical point is that your clients don't have to purchase an insurance solution for their Long-Term Care Plan.
-However, from an advisory perspective, there must be a recognition of their intentions and confirmation of their chosen path forward.
+The critical point is that clients don't have to purchase an insurance solution for their Long-Term Care Plan, but from an advisory perspective, there must be a recognition of their intentions and confirmation of their chosen path forward.